-The crystalline network spanning Elle's civilization allows reality to be reset to past moments in time...
+The hyperdimensional crystalline network allows reality to be reset to past moments in time...

-After a routine reset on her homeworld, Elle instead awakens on a spaceship.
-Her body is different, she has new magical abilities, and she's told that she holds the fate of known civilization in her hands.
+After a routine 'reset' on her homeworld, Elle Hartmut instead awakens on a spaceship.
+Her body is different, she has new seemingly magical abilities, and she's told that the fate of known civilization is in her hands.

-An alien Darkness is corrupting the crystalline network across the settled worlds.
-Elle and a group of talented companions-strangers imbued with special abilities like her own-must embark on an interstellar journey to seal the Master Archive, their only hope of restoring the infected planets.
+An alien Darkness is corrupting the Hegemony's worlds.
+Elle and a team of companions with enhanced abilities like her own embark on an interstellar quest to stop the advancing Darkness.
+The team's only clue is that fabled relics may hold the key to salvation.